How do I prepare my device for sale?

 4. Search for your device.

-5. If your device is still displayed, select it and click →“Remove from account”.
+5. If your device is still shown, select it and click → "Remove from Account".

-This ensures that your device is no longer linked to your Apple account and can therefore be sold.
+This is how you ensure your device is no longer linked to your Apple Account and can be sold.

-Your device is all set!
-Click here to start the selling process right away.
+Your device is now ready!
+Click here to start the selling process immediately.